Ayms/node-Tor/README.md

 ## Notes for the devs

 This project has been maintained over years but it has been a huge work to clean everything and make it modular, and at the end is very small for what it does, now some parts might still need some changes, please keep in mind that it was quite difficult at the time it was developped to put everything inside browsers with associated crypto, that's why the previous code ended up to be a monolith

-Following the evented pipes implementation (phase 4) everything is now clearly splitted between layers and modules but probably some little cleaning is still required, which will happen with time

 The same code is used at nodejs and browser side, then the browser has exactly the same functions than nodejs (and could therefore act as an OR as well)